rheiland/Studio_rtd/docs/source/guide.rst

 .. image:: ./guide_imgs/cell_customdata_virus.png

+Cells can have custom data associated with them which can be modified during a simulation (either in C++ custom code or in Rules).
 Define any custom data for this cell type.

 User Params
 -----------